 The former Walter Reed Army Medical Center (Walter Reed) was recommended for closure by the 2005 Base Closure and Realignment Commission.
 The property on which Walter Reed is located is to be disposed of by the Department of Defense according to the Defense Base Closure and Realignment Act of 1990.
-The LRA is the federally recognized local reuse authority.
-The LRA was required by the Base Closure Act to prepare a reuse plan and apply for an Economic Development Conveyance for the surplus property, approximately 66.57 acres.
-The remainder of the 110.1-acre WRAMC property will be redeveloped by the US Department of State.
+The LRA is the federally recognized local reuse authority charged with preparing a reuse plan and applying for an Economic Development Conveyance for the surplus property, some of which will be redeveloped by the US Department of State.